Skip to main content

 Mortgage To Rent

-The Mortgage To Rent option is a State assisted scheme where you agree to sell your property to an Approved Housing Body and the Approved Housing Body allows you to remain in your property, as a tenant paying rent to the Approved Housing Body.
-Full suitability for this option is subject to set criteria agreed under the scheme.
+This State-assisted scheme involves selling your property to an approved housing body, allowing you to remain in the property as a tenant paying rent to the approved housing body.
+Full suitability for this arrangement is subject to criteria agreed under the scheme.

-For information on how to qualify for the Mortgage To Rent Scheme, visit The Housing Agency website.
+More information on how to qualify for the Mortgage To Rent Scheme.

 We do not forgive arrears or loan balances; however, we can help you to deal with financial challenges in a way that makes sense for all.